ctp-eos/ctp-eos/README.md

          - Drazen's name attached to CTP Energy Science carries too much stigma.<br>
          - No movement or support from any US sources.<br>
   - 2012 - Drazen never receives support for any venture proposals.
 Everything collapses.<br>
-  - 2013 - Drazen ends up homeless of streets of Orlando. *(final years much hardships similar to Nikola Tesla's)*<br>
+  - 2013 - Drazen ends up homeless of streets of Orlando.
+         - *(final years of much hardships similar to Nikola Tesla's)*<br>
   - 2016 - Drazen ends up in state ward, forgotten, destitute.<br>
   - 2019 - Drazen passes in state ward ([*by then, Drazen was mentally broken after several years of hardships*](https://www.buzzfeednews.com/article/heidiblake/conservatorship-investigation-free-britney-spears)).<br>
   - 2021 - December 2021 *Resofactor* learns of Drazen's passing.<br>